jander99/cloudfoundry-conjur-buildpack/README.md

 + `cf push` with the `meta-buildpack` specified in app's manifest.
 + `cf push -b meta-buildpack`

 Assuming the app is bound to a Conjur service instance, pushing the app will result in the Conjur buildpack being invoked, as well as the language buildpack.
-The secrets specified in the `secrets.yml` file will then be available in the session environment variables at the start of the app.
+The secrets specified in the `secrets.yml` file will now be available in the session environment variables at the start of the app.

+### Alternative usage without `meta-buildpack`

+**This section requires that the app be bound to a Conjur service instance and the `secrets.yml` file has been created and is in place.**

+To circumvent the limitations of `meta-buildpack` you can simply copy the contents of the `./lib` directory in this repository to the `./.profile.d` directory relative to your app's root directory.
+When your application starts the secrets specified in the `secrets.yml` file will now be available in the session environment variables at the start of the app.

 ## Development